Skip to main content

 • Burn injuries that cover large portions of the body, causing discomfort or pain.

-Situations or accidents that tend to cause catastrophic injuries to varying, such as:
+Situations or accidents that tend to cause catastrophic injuries to varying degrees include:

 • Car accidents: A violent car accident can be absolutely devastating to all parties involved, even when they use all safety equipment available.
 Whiplash, a neck injury that causes severe pain and may never fully fade, is quite common in rear-end accidents.